-The government of ancient Persia was based on a highly efficient bureaucracy which combined the concepts of the centralization of power with the decentralization of administration.
+The government of ancient Persia was based on an efficient bureaucracy which combined the centralization of power with the decentralization of administration.
 The Achaemenid Empire (c.
 550-330 BCE) founded by Cyrus the Great (r. c.
-550-530 BCE) is sometimes claimed to have invented this form of government but, actually, Cyrus drew on earlier models of Akkadian and Assyrian administration and greatly improved them.
+550-530 BCE) is sometimes claimed to have invented this form of government but actually drew on earlier models of Akkadian and Assyrian administration.

 The Achaemenid model would be followed by successive empires in the region – the Seleucid Empire (312-63 BCE), Parthia (247 BCE-224 CE), and the Sassanian Empire (224-651 CE) – with little modification because it was so effective.
 The government was a hierarchy with the emperor at the top, administrative officials and advisors just below him, and secretaries below them.
 The empire was divided into provinces (satrapies) administered by a Persian governor (satrap) who was responsible only for civil matters; military matters in a satrapy were handled by a general.
 This system prevented any satrap from raising a rebellion because he had no access to the military and discouraged the same by a military leader because he lacked private funds to entice troops to rebel.